open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/plcontainer-configuration.html.md

 :   For each `runtime` element, the `container` attribute of the `shared_directory` elements must be unique.
 For example, a `runtime` element cannot have two `shared_directory` elements with attribute `container="/clientdir"`.

-    **Warning:** Allowing read-write access to a host directory requires special consideration.
+    > **Caution** Allowing read-write access to a host directory requires special consideration.

-    -   When specifying read-write access to host directory, ensure that the specified host directory has the correct permissions.
+    > -   When specifying read-write access to host directory, ensure that the specified host directory has the correct permissions.
-    -   When running PL/Container user-defined functions, multiple concurrent Docker containers that are running on a host could change data in the host directory.
+    > -   When running PL/Container user-defined functions, multiple concurrent Docker containers that are running on a host could change data in the host directory.
 Ensure that the functions support multiple concurrent access to the data in the host directory.

 settings
 :   Optional.
 This element specifies Docker container configuration information.
 Each `setting` element contains one attribute.
 The element attribute specifies logging, memory, or networking information.
 For example, this element enables logging.